 Bourgeois/Lechasseur’s reflects this nautical inspiration in their latest project named Cabin A. Cabin A is a modern chalet located in the Charlevoix region of Quebec overlooking the beautiful St. Lawrence River.
-It was designed to be a destination for those who have an appreciation for its design and are perhaps looking to enjoy the nearby Le Massif ski resort.
-The retreat can also accommodate up to 12 guests.
+It was designed to be a destination for those who are looking to enjoy the nearby Le Massif ski resort in style, although it is available to rent year-round.
+The retreat can accommodate up to 12 guests.

 Photo Credit: Architect Magazine

 The nautical theme is most obvious in Cabin A’s angular construction.
 This was inspired by two triangular fins on the Alpha Flag which is part of the International Code of Signals (ICS) used in nautical communications, displayed below:

 Photo Credit: Omniglot